xqbf/counting-triangles/README.md

 After graph.txt is generated, you can run:
 ```
-sh query-gen.sh R   # query setting used for Figures 14 and 19 (random queries)
+bash query-gen.sh R   # query setting used for Figures 14 and 19 (random queries)
-sh query-gen.sh A   # query setting used for Figures 12 and 17 (varying interval lengths)
+bash query-gen.sh A   # query setting used for Figures 12 and 17 (varying interval lengths)
-sh query-gen.sh B   # query setting used for Figures 13 and 18 (varying durations)
+bash query-gen.sh B   # query setting used for Figures 13 and 18 (varying durations)
 ```

 These options correspond to the query distributions used in the respective figures.